SOLAR Records: History

 SOLAR began in 1975 as Soul Train Records, founded by Dick Griffey and Soul Train creator Don Cornelius.
 The first act they signed was an R&B vocal quartet they named The Soul Train Gang (Gerald Brown, Terry Brown, Judy Jones, Patricia Williamson, and later Denise Smith), who performed one of Soul Train's many themes, "Soul Train '75".
 Their first album was entitled Don Cornelius Presents The Soul Train Gang.
 In 1976, their second album, The Soul Train Gang, produced by Philly's Norman Harris, was released.
 The Gang broke up in 1977.

-That same year, Singer/drummer Arnie Oliver, aka Ahaguna G. Sun, and singer/guitarist Werner "Bear" Schuchner comprised Sunbear, a little-known soul/funk vocal duo that recorded in Los Angeles in 1977.
+That same year, singer/drummer Arnie Oliver, aka Ahaguna G. Sun, and singer/guitarist Werner "Bear" Schuchner formed Sunbear, a little-known soul/funk vocal duo that recorded in Los Angeles in 1977.
 Earth, Wind & Fire was a heavy influence on Sunbear, and there were also hints of Tower of Power and El Chicano in their sound.
 In 1977, Sunbear recorded its self-titled debut album for Don Cornelius and Dick Griffey's Soul Train Records, which evolved into Solar Records after Cornelius' departure in 1978.
 Sunbear broke up without ever recording a second album, and Oliver and Schuchner both went on to pursue other activities in the R&B world.
 Oliver became a member of Frankie Beverly's Maze, while Schuchner played guitar on albums by the Whispers, the Soul Train Gang, High Inergy, and others.
 In 1980, the Whispers recorded Sunbear's ballad "Fantasy" for their hit album Imagination.

 Griffey formed a collective called Shalamar, using a host of session singers to record "Uptown Festival," a disco-length medley of early Motown hits.
 After scoring a hit with the recording, he looked to Cornelius to help him put together an actual group to maintain the impact.
 In 1977, Soul Train dancers Jody Watley and Jeffrey Daniels and former Soul Train Gang member Gerald Brown (who was eventually replaced by Howard Hewett) were recruited to form the new Shalamar, which would become the fledgling label's centerpiece.
 Cornelius wanted to shut down the label and Griffey paid him $300,000 for his interests in the label.
 Cornelius wanted to focus his energies on the TV show — which was a monster hit and required his full attention to keep it so.
 With legalities now taken care of, Griffey reorganized Soul Train Records into the newly founded SOLAR label in late 1977.
 Griffey and Cornelius remained good friends, and as a result SOLAR maintained close ties to the Soul Train show.